Advanced Analytics in Manufacturing: How It Compares to Operational Analytics

 IT Operations

-As the IT and OT worlds continue to converge, flexible operational analytics platforms often provide the key to data integration.
+As the IT and OT worlds continue to converge, flexible data integration for manufacturing analytics platforms often provide the key to data integration.
 Some of the more powerful systems, like dataPARC, offer tools that make it easy for high-resolution data to be used for site-level troubleshooting and analysis, while low-res, aggregated data can be used for high performance at remote sites and corporate HQ.

 Senior Management